clover/remote-pay-cloud/README.md

             * A non-blocking CustomActivity will finish when a new request is made
                * For example: Want a Sale request to interrupt showing Ads Custom Activity

-* SEMI-889 Remove automatic transition to welcome screen when device is ready
+* SEMI-889 Remove automatic transition to welcome screen when device is ready.
 * SEMI-695 Addition of response to `resetDevice` call.
 * SEMI-795 Addition of retrievePayment functionality.
 * SEMI-777 Addition of custom activity support.